monciego/springboot-react-blog/notes.md

 - How it works: You put @GetMapping before a method in your Java class.
 When someone visits that URL, Spring calls that method and sends back whatever it returns.

+## Request Methods for REST API

+- GET - Retrieve details of resource
+- POST - Create new resource
+- PUT - Update an existing resource
+- PATCH - Update part of a resource
+- DELETE - Delete a resource

+# DAO (Data Access Object)

+- Is like a helper that knows how to talk to a database, fetch data from it, and save data to it, making it easier for your program to work with databases without having to deal with all the details itself.

 ## React Context:

 - Context allows sharing data between components without manual passing through every level of the component tree.